suda-3156/leetcode-cli/README.md

 - [ ] Support more languages (Currently, only Python3 and Go are supported for extracting type definitions)
 - [ ] Support custom templates for each language
-- [ ] Unuse tree-sitter for parsing because it's heavy and makes building workflows with GitHub Actions difficult.

 ## Usage